 Are annuities a good alternative to bonds?

 There is no simple answer to this question.
 It depends on your individual goals and risk tolerance.
-Annuities typically have higher fees than bonds, but they can offer more predictable returns and income during retirement.
+Annuities typically have higher fees than bonds but can offer more predictable returns and income during retirement.

 However, if you are willing to take on more risk for the potential of higher returns, bonds may be a better choice.
 Ultimately, it is essential to consider your goals and risk tolerance when deciding which investment is suitable.